Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Exhibit E · The Casualty List

-What dies on July 1.
+What San Francisco loses on July 1.

 Not "an organization."
 Concrete things.
 Specific things.
 Things that took fifty years to build.